Scott Disick Leaves Interesting Comment On Ex Sofia Richie’s Latest IG Post, Fans React

 “At this point.
 This is disgusting,” wrote one fan, apparently unimpressed by the whole ordeal.

 The former couple had a few ups and downs during their three-year relationship.
 They initially ended things in May and the breakup was met with a lot of speculation.
-According to Page Six, Scott had allegedly “gone back to his old ways” and Richie just didn’t want to deal with that.
+According to Page Six, Disick had allegedly “gone back to his old ways” and Richie just didn’t want to deal with that.
 The report also went on to say that Kourtney Kardashian — the mother of his three children — played a significant role in the breakup and she could “only tolerate that kind of treatment for so long.”

 The split came as no surprise to fans who began to speculate that the couple called it quits again soon after the first reconciliation.
 The model was not seen with Disick after his rehab stint and Hollywood Life reported that she didn’t wish the Gemini a happy birthday.

-A source shared exclusively with Hollywood Life that the breakup was mutual.
+A source exclusively told the outlet that the breakup was mutual.

 “They’re just on different pages so it’s unlikely they’ll get back together at this point.”